makkenagithub/09-Monitoring/README.md

 In monitoring we saw on saturation.
 Now by using ELK, we can see remaining things like Latency, Errors, Traffic by analysing ELK logs.

+Filebeat is a popular agent for log shipping to elastic search.
+We call filebeat as log shipper.